ExclamationLabs/connector-grafana/README.md

 Developed and tested in [Midpoint](https://evolveum.com/midpoint/), but also could be utilized in any [ConnId](https://connid.tirasa.net/) framework.

-- This software is Copyright 2023 Exclamation Labs.
+This software is Copyright 2023 Exclamation Graphics.
 Licensed under the Apache License, Version 2.0.

-- As of this writing, there is no public Java API for Zoom User and Group management.

 # 1	Overview